 Home > About the Hub

-The Hub is led by the University of Nottingham and the University of Bristol and includes 13 Spokes: Brunel University London, Cranfield University, Imperial College London, Ulster University, the University of Bath, the University of Cambridge, the University of Edinburgh, the University of Glasgow, the University of Manchester, the University of Sheffield, the University of Southampton, the University of Warwick, and Wrexham Glyndwr University and Queen Mary, University of London.
+The Hub is led by the University of Nottingham and the University of Bristol and includes 16 Spokes: Brunel University London, Cranfield University, Imperial College London, Ulster University, the University of Bath, the University of Cambridge, the University of Edinburgh, the University of Glasgow, the University of Manchester, the University of Sheffield, the University of Southampton, the University of Warwick, Wrexham Glyndwr University and Queen Mary, University of London.

 Building on the success of the EPSRC Centre for Innovative Manufacturing in Composites (CIMComp), the Hub will drive the development of automated manufacturing technologies that deliver components and structures for demanding applications, particularly in the aerospace, transportation, construction and energy sectors.